Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Supplementary Material

-Besides unsupervised domain adaptation, CGPart can also be applied to fully-supervised domain adaptation by using PascalPart training labels.
+Besides unsupervised domain adaptation, UDA-Part can also be applied to fully-supervised domain adaptation by using PascalPart training labels.
 Here, we use na\"ive fine-tuning approach to illustrate the potential.
-More specifically, we use PascalPart training samples with part labels to train two DeepLabv3+ models: one model is initialized from ImageNet pre-trained weights, and then trained on PascalPart; the other one is first trained for CGPart segmentation, then fine-tuned on PascalPart.
+More specifically, we use PascalPart training samples with part labels to train two DeepLabv3+ models: one model is initialized from ImageNet pre-trained weights, and then trained on PascalPart; the other one is first trained for UDA-Part segmentation, then fine-tuned on PascalPart.
 The results are shown in Table~\ref{tab:fda}.
-Using CGPart pre-trained weights consistently improves the final performance on each category for more than $1$ point.
-CGPart pre-training helps the model to start with more meaningful deep features and benefits part segmentation in real image domain even when only na\"ive fine-tuning is used.
+Using UDA-Part pre-trained weights consistently improves the final performance on each category for more than $1$ point.
+UDA-Part pre-training helps the model to start with more meaningful deep features and benefits part segmentation in real image domain even when only na\"ive fine-tuning is used.